morrownr/8814au/README.md

 I have been unable to determine the cause.
 We need an updated release from Realtek.

 If you see a more recent version of the source code that is available, please let me know.

+If you need good AP mode support, the drivers on this site for the 8812au and 8821au work very well.

 ```
 ### Compatible CPUs